feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Use case</h3>
         <h2>Executable specifications</h2>
-        <p class="lead">That's right.
-Specifications.
-They tend to get a bad name because they are expensive and often wrong.
+        <p class="lead">Specifications tend to get a bad name because they are expensive and often wrong.
 There is a better way.
 Model them explicitly.
 Explore scenarios through executable examples.
 View the results through custom views.</p>
         <a href="usecases/executable-specifications" class="btn btn-block btn-lg btn-margin btn-default">Read more</a>
       </div>
       <div class="col-lg-8">